 • Scholarship may not be sole source of academic funding

-The Arthur J. Glatfelter Scholarship Fund was established in 2014 through a generous endowment gift from the Glatfelter Insurance Group and VFIS.
+Arthur J. Glatfelter Memorial Scholarship: The Arthur J. Glatfelter Scholarship was established through a generous endowment gift from the Glatfelter Insurance Group and VFIS.
 The scholarship recognizes Mr. Glatfelter’s steadfast support for the fire and emergency services, including his relentless advocacy for firefighters across the United States.

-The Garry L. Briese Scholarship Fund will provide one award annually.
-This fund was created with support from the Motorola Solutions Foundation.
-Preference will be given to Driver/Engineers and Lieutenants pursuing AA/AS or BA/BS degrees.
+Garry L. Briese Scholarship: The Garry L. Briese Scholarship was established with generous support from the Motorola Solutions Foundation.
+Preference is given to Driver/Engineers and Lieutenants pursuing AA/AS or BA/BS degrees.

-Federal Military Section Scholarship will be awarded to a qualified applicant who is an IAFC Federal Military Section Member or is with a federal military fire department.
+IAFC Federal & Military Services Section Scholarship: This scholarship is awarded to an applicant who is an IAFC Federal & Military Services Section member or who works in a federal or military fire department.

 1) Fill in the on-line application and submit the following documents: